Adjustments and support available through the OU

 Every module is different and the level of adjustments to suit your needs may vary.
 Every module has an accessibility guide available via the Resources section of your module website, and you should always check this for any specific issues or advice.
 You should speak to the Disability Support Team to find out specifically what adjustments can be provided for you.

 Here we give an overview of the adjustments that are available through a combination of Open University (OU) support and Disabled Students' Allowances (DSA) funded support for students in the UK.
 It provides examples rather than a definitive list of what is on offer for every module.
 For further advice before you register, contact the Disability Support Team.

 For a guide on how you can set up your computer or device and find the right alternative formats and tools to help you study, take a look at Studying on a screen.

 Examples of adjustments that may be available if you have told us about a disability are:

 - a computer with voice recognition software

-- Working with specialist materials or software
+- computers with screen-reading software

 Reading large amounts of text